7 Sampling

 argument as we want to retrieve 33 random samples.
 We save these samples in the data frame virtual_samples

-, as shown below, and then provide a preview of its first 10 rows.
+, as shown, and then provide a preview of its first 10 rows.
 If you want to inspect the entire virtual_samples

 data frame, use RStudio’s data viewer by running View(virtual_samples)